phetsims/quantum-measurement/doc/implementation-notes.md

 There are a number of terms that are used throughout the simulation that are specific to quantum mechanics.
 Here are some of the most important ones:

-- **Classical System** - A system that behaves in a deterministic way, where the state of the system can be known with certainty and is always in a specific state.
+- **Bloch Sphere** -Named after the physicist Felix Bloch, the Bloch sphere is a geometrical representation of the pure state space of a two-level quantum mechanical system.
 - **Measurement** - The act of observing a quantum system, which causes it to collapse into a single state.
 In some places in the code, the term "observe" is used instead of "measure".
 - **Measurement Area** - Several of the screens have an area where the user can measure the state of the system.
 This is